Indigenous Connections at Rocky Mountain National Park

 The Center of the American West (CAW), the Center for Native American and Indigenous Studies (CNAIS), Rocky Mountain National Park (RMNP), and representatives from the Arapaho Tribe of the Wind River Reservation in Wyoming, the Cheyenne and Arapaho Tribes in Oklahoma, the Northern Cheyenne Tribe in Montana, the Southern Ute Indian Tribe in Colorado, the Ute Indian Tribe of Uintah and Ouray in Utah, and the Ute Mountain Ute Tribe in Colorado, are carrying out a project that seeks to improve the educational and interpretive programs at Rocky Mountain National Park in ways that are more inclusive of tribal nations.

 In the project’s first phase (2016-2018), we facilitated two workshops with tribal representatives, park officials, and CU Boulder faculty and students.
 From these meetings, partners identified next steps for the project, and NPS officials and tribal representatives requested that CAW and CNAIS continue to orchestrate this project.
-In the project’s second phase (2018-2019), for which we have received a second Outreach Award, we plan to collaboratively gather and assess existing research, tribal resources, and other materials that our consortium will use in developing new interpretive content at the park.
-RMNP is finalizing a new interpretive plan, and these documents will enrich and guide their efforts to better share information about tribal nations with the 4.5 million annual visitors at the park.
+In the project’s second phase (2018-2019), we collaboratively gathered and assessed existing research, tribal resources, and other materials for summary documents on each tribe's history and connections to the park region.
+In the project's current phase (2019-2020), for which we received a third Outreach Award, we are using the summary documents to develop new interpretive exhibits and programs at the park.
+These activities will guide Rocky Mountain National Park staff as they share information about tribal nations with the 4.5 million annual visitors at the park.